If you’re looking to quickly and successfully start a virtual assistant business from home, keep reading!

-So I asked for the job and he said YES!
-Securing that one client is what gave me the confidence to turn in my notice since I now had a semi-predictable income to pay the bills.
+So I asked for the job, and he said YES!
+Securing that one client gave me the confidence to turn in my notice since I now had a semi-predictable income to pay the bills.

 How has your business evolved over the years?

 I recently celebrated my third anniversary in online business and as a professional blogger.
 I still work with a carefully selected handful of writing and VA clients (and get paid really well to do it), but most of my income these days is derived on the products side – by teaching other aspiring writers and VAs how to break into the game and find success.